-At Woodpecker, we get an inside look what determines whether a message will have a high response rate or not.
+At Woodpecker, we get an inside look at what determines whether a message will have a high response rate or not.
 Using what we’ve learned, we’ve put together these 6 tremendously important steps to write effective cold emails for sales.

 What is a cold email?